19 Sep Wear Sunscreen

 Some 20-ish years ago I was in my final year of secondary school, about to enter the big world – for various reasons I decided against continuing with education beyond GCSE’s, despite good results.
 In some respects I regret that, in others I don’t.
 I’ve mentioned previously that I’m currently studying for the RHS Level 2, and in addition I also recently enrolled with the Open University to begin a part-time Science Degree next February (that will start just after the RHS exams, so I won’t be doing both simultaneously – assuming I pass those!).
 I’m officially a mature student!

 Can you tell which one of us is a social media junkie? (hint: it’s not me!).
 Now, I’m not 40 yet (though that is approaching much faster than I’d like!), but I was immediately transported back to my final year of secondary school.

 During that year, a song was released that stuck with me for a long time.
-It was called ‘Everybody’s Free (to wear Sunscreen)’ and has been re-released and remixed a number of times in the years since.
+Called ‘Everybody’s Free (to wear Sunscreen)’ it has been re-released and remixed a number of times in the years since.

 The lyrics to that song are full of advice, and as you get older you being to realise just how true so much of it is.
 However, it was this particular part that I was reminded of;